segovoni/DelphiSecureSQLDatabase/README.md

 Contributions are welcome!
 If you would like to contribute to DelphiSecureSQLDatabase, please follow the [Contribution Guidelines](https://github.com/segovoni/DelphiSecureSQLDatabase/blob/master/docs/CONTRIBUTING.md).

+## Contact

+For any questions or assistance, please reach out via the [Issues](https://github.com/segovoni/DelphiSecureSQLDatabase/issues) section in the repository.

 ## License

 This project is licensed under the GNU General Public License (GPL).
 See the [LICENSE](LICENSE) file for details.